 When you call, you'll be transferred to the service in your state.
 Meet some of the financial counsellors you might speak to.

-If you need help to get your bushfire-affected business back on its feet, call the Small Business Bushfire Financial Counselling Line on 1800 413 828.
+If your small business is struggling because of COVID-19 or bushfires, call the Small Business Support Line on 1800 413 828.

 Farmers or rural and regional businesses